KalyanKodes/KalyanKodes/README.md

 # 💫 About Me:
 I'm Kalyan Kumar, completed Bachelor's  at GITAM University in CSE, Bengaluru currently working as Junior Software Developer at BIONIVID TECHNOLOGY, bengalur.
 With a strong passion for web development.
 I specialize in frontend technologies, including HTML, CSS, JavaScript, React.js, and Git.
-I enjoy building innovative projects like a Spotify clone using React.js and the Spotify Web API.
+I enjoy building innovative projects like a Spotify clone using React.js using Spotify Web API.

 ## 🌐 Socials: